 At the age of nineteen, Davide began to pursue his own career, first as a bench jeweler, then as designer, model maker, and production supervisor for commercial manufacturers.
 He quickly became a sought-after freelance designer and model maker, creating collections for fine silver manufacturers throughout Italy and commissioned jewelry prototypes for Italian fashion houses.
 That all changed in 1995 when Davide received the International Artisans Award given by the international exhibition Mostra Internazionale dell’ Artigianato.
 The honor spurred him to quit his busy design career and return to handcrafting one piece at a time.

 In 1997 Davide and his American wife, Elisa, joined forces to establish a studio near Florence.
 With an ever-increasing number of patrons in the U.S., they moved their business to California in 2003 and a few years later opened Davide Bigazzi Studio and Gallery in Menlo Park, California.
-Davide currently exhibits in art shows and fine galleries throughout the country and abroad, and teaches chasing and repoussè in the U.S. and Italy.
+Davide currently creates his latest handcrafted collections at his studio in California and teaches chasing and repoussè in the U.S. and Italy.